-3. Float down the lazy river at SplashDown, a not so well-kept secret Hudson Valley water park.
+3. Float down the lazy river at SplashDown, a popular water park right in the Hudson Valley.

-Enjoy the palm trees of at Point Pleasant, New Jersey.
-Photo courtesy the boardwalk.
+Enjoy the palm trees at Point Pleasant, New Jersey.
+Photo courtesy the boardwalk

 4. Hit the beach and the boardwalk amusements at Jenkinson’s Boardwalk in Point Pleasant, New Jersey.
-It’s one of the closest shore towns to the city where you can get the full, though milder, Jersey Shore experience.
+It’s one of the closest shore towns to the city where you can get the full, family-friendly Jersey Shore experience.

 7. Keep everyone cool at the 95-acre Splish Splash water park on Long Island's East End.
 A word of caution: Traffic out to the Hamptons in the summer can of course be excruciating.
-The only way to avoid is to go very early in the morning, but if you can't do that, this full-size water park is the perfect day trip.
+The only way to avoid it is to go very early in the morning, which makes this full-size water park the perfect day trip.
 Or turn it into an overnight with these hotel recommendations.